Neptune-Sky/VanillaUpgrades/README.md

 # Installation

-1. Download the latest zip.
+1. Download the latest DLL.
 2. Use the "Open Mods Folder" button in-game.
-3. Extract the entire folder from the zip to the mods folder.
-Do not remove the DLL.
+3. Drag and drop the dll from your downloads into the mods folder, then restart the game.

 **This mod is untested on Mac.** Use at your own risk.